Stacy Collins: South Dakota Mines (second stop)

 In 2012, Collins returned to South Dakota Mines for his first head coaching opportunity.
 In his four seasons at the helm, Collins led the Hardrockers to two winning seasons, making the total winning seasons in 30 seasons three.
 Although also served as the special teams coordinator, Collins’ teams saw historic offensive success, breaking numerous offensive records with a wide-open, pass-heavy, explosive scheme.
 At the time of Collins’ departure, He was sixth on the all-time wins list at South Dakota Mines.

 Utah State

 Following his success at South Dakota Mines, Collins Joined Matt Wells’ Staff at Utah State as the special teams coordinator for the 2016 season.
 In 2017 and 2018, Collins transitioned to coaching the inside linebackers.
 Following Wells’ departure for Texas Tech prior to the 2019, Collins was retained by returning head coach Gary Andersen.
 He moved to the offensive side of the ball coaching the running backs, as well as taking over the special teams duties again.

 On January 15, 2020, it was announced that Collins would be promoted to co-coordinate the defense, and would switch positional responsibilities from running backs to defensive backs.

 Boise State

 In January 2021, Collins was hired by Andy Avalos at Boise State to coordinate the special teams and coach the "edge" outside linebacker position on defense.
+After spending two seasons as an assistant at Penn State, he returned to Boise State to serve under head coach Spencer Danielson in January 2024.